Jiraiya1969/myOrganizer-CURATOR/README.md

 ## Current Status

-CURATOR is in private testing and documentation review.
+CURATOR is in active private testing and release preparation.

+The core organization pipeline is functional and is being finalized through validation, documentation review, and packaging work.
+Current focus areas include final output handling, collection reporting, operator guidance, and public-release readiness.

+The project is not available for download yet.
+Source code, documentation, and release packages will be published when they are ready.

 ## Planned License